MicrosoftDocs/m365copilot-docs/docs/extensions-are-apps.md

 > [!NOTE]
 > Currently only the color icon is used to represent Copilot extensions to the end-user (both as its store listing and within Microsoft 365 Copilot UI), but an outline icon is still required when submitting the app package to Microsoft AppSource.

+For further design guidance on color and outline icons for the Microsoft 365 app package, [App icons for Teams Store and app bar](/microsoftteams/platform/concepts/design/design-teams-app-icon-store-appbar).

 ### Color icon

 The color icon represents your extension within the Microsoft Copilot UI and in-product (Teams, Outlook, Microsoft 365) app stores.